omkar0001/flipkart-bot/README.md

 # flipkart-bot

-This is one of my stincts with scrapy module of python.
+This is one of my works with scrapy module of python.
 This bot crawls over the flipkart site and stores the details of the laptops which have offer.

 How to run it